 Our digital forensics experts hold GIAC Certified Forensic Analyst (GCFA), GIAC Certified Forensic Examiner (GCFE) and GIAC Reverse Engineering Malware (GREM) certifications and also often carry out complex digital forensic projects.
 Our clients appreciate our prompt, professional and discrete service.
 We have conducted over 200 digital forensic and emergency response projects and have disinfected and hardened thousands of hacked and malware-contaminated systems.
 On average, we conduct 2-3 digital forensic investigations per month for law enforcement authorities as well as law firms, companies and administrations.

 For definitions of information and IT security terms please refer to our glossary.

 IT security audits may be characterized according to the degree of information the testers and the administrators of the systems in scope have when the tests are carried out.
-The OSSTMM defines blind as the audit type where the testers do not have any knowledge about the systems to be tested prior to the audit, whereas the administrators of the tested systems are fully aware of the security audit.
+The objective of the white-box test is to simulate an attack with insider information.
+The testers obtain all information of the systems to be audited in detail.
+This view reflects the definition of the BSI (M 5.150).
+In contrast, the OSSTMM equates the white-box test with a "double gray box" test (see also grey box).

 Review of the configuration of a certain object with the objective to identify potential for improvement as hardening is concerned as well as to uncover vulnerabilities.

 The kick-off meeting is the initial meeting which marks the start of the IT security project and serves as a base to ensure that the audit is carried out successfully.
 In the kick-off meeting the project scope, schedule, organization and conditions, as well as the methodologies to be used will be discussed.